Generalist Foundation Models from a Multimodal Dataset for 3D Computed Tomography: Online Methods

-To conduct volume-to-volume retrieval, we calculated the cosine similarity between the latent embeddings of a specific chest CT volume in the validation set and all other abnormal chest CT volumes within the same set.
-We then ranked the chest CT volumes based on their cosine similarity scores to identify the most relevant matches for a given chest CT volume.
-This volume-to-volume retrieval process is illustrated in Fig. \hyperref[fig:fig6]{6a}.
+Image retrieval involves identifying the most relevant image from a pool of candidates based on either textual \cite{kherfi2004image} or visual \cite{hegde2019similar} input.
+With CT-CLIP, trained to associate CT volumes with text reports, volume retrieval becomes possible.
+This is achieved by computing the cosine similarity among all pairs of volumes and reports, as well as among volume pairs, within a unified embedding space.
+This embedding space is generated by projecting CT tokens derived from the volumes through the projection layer, Figure \hyperref[fig:fig1]{1c}.
+To conduct volume-to-volume retrieval, we calculate the cosine similarity between the latent embeddings of a specific chest CT volume in the validation set and all other abnormal chest CT volumes within the same set.
+We then rank the volumes based on their cosine similarity scores to identify the most relevant matches for a given volume.
+This volume-to-volume retrieval process is shown in Figure \hyperref[fig:fig6]{5a}.

-To evaluate this retrieval task's performance, we adapted the Mean Average Precision at $K$ (MAP@K) metric, typically used in image-to-image retrieval tasks \cite{chen2022fast}.
+To evaluate this retrieval task's performance, we adapt the Mean Average Precision at $K$ (MAP@K) metric, typically used in image-to-image retrieval tasks \cite{chen2022fast}.
 In this metric, an image is considered relevant if it matches the classes of the target input.
 Precision is then calculated as the proportion of relevant images within the top $K$ retrieved images.
 Relevance is determined using the intersection over the union of the abnormality labels marked as $True$ in the ground truth with those in the retrieved chest CT volume.
 The Average Precision at $K$ (AP@K) is defined as follows:

 Here, $P_i$ is the precision at the i-th position, and $R_i$ is the relevance at the i-th position.
 The final class retrieval accuracy is given by: